Search Results for

 The following information must be provided when creating a connection:

-• Name: the name of connection.
+• Name: the name of the connection.

-• Port: the port to connect, must be a valid port number (0 - 65535).
+• Port: the port to connect to; must be a valid port number (0 - 65535).

-• Password: for using password.
+• Password: to use a password.

-• Username: the username to connect.
+• Username: the username to connect with.

-• RootPath: the destination path to connect.
+• RootPath: the destination path to connect to.

 Manage hub folder structure